zoisite-rb/zoisite-rb/guides/source/action_mailbox_basics.md

 -----------------------

-Action Mailbox routes incoming emails to controller-like mailboxes for processing in your Rails application.
+Action Mailbox routes incoming emails to controller-like mailboxes for processing in your Zoisite application.
 Action Mailbox is for receiving email, while [Action Mailer](action_mailer_basics.html) is for *sending* them.

 The inbound emails are routed asynchronously using [Active